dpwiese/personal-website/content/posts/selenium.md

 ```

 Should the particular site require a login to access the content that needs scraping, logging in is very straightforward.
-It will involve finding the login form, entering credentions, and clicking the login button.
+It will involve finding the login form, entering credentials, and clicking the login button.

 ```python
 # Find input fields and sign-in button